 A survey of world cinema from the 1950s to the present time, examining the production, distribution, and exhibition of narrative, documentary, and experimental among other forms of film.
 (Lec.
 2, Lab.
 2).
 (A) [D]

 351 Topics in Film Media Production (4)

 Application of one or more production technologies in film media genres and analysis of their aesthetic implications.
 (Lec.
 3, Lab.
 2) Pre: sophomore standing or permission of instructor.
 FLM 110 or video or filmmaking course from ART, COM, or JOR recommended.
-May be repeated for a maximum of 12 credits with permission of the director and change of topic.
+May be repeated once with permission of instructor and change of topic.

 352 Topics in Film Media Critical Studies (4)

 Critical examination of historical, theoretical and aesthetic topics in world cinema.
 (Lec.
 3, Lab.
 2) Pre: sophomore standing or permission of instructor.
 FLM 101, 204 or 205 recommended.
-May be repeated for a maximum of 12 credits with permission of the director and change of topic.
+May be repeated once with permission of instructor and change of topic.

 401 Field Experience in Film Media (1-6)

 Structured academic work in a business, industry, educational, or agency setting under the supervision of a faculty advisor.
 (Practicum) Pre: permission of faculty advisor.

 444 Advanced Topics in Documentary Film Media (4)